harlantwood-net/the-project/An-Open-Source-Budget-for-an-Autonomous-Distributed-Web.md

 This document is created intentionally as a _straw man_ -- though necessarily incomplete and surely flawed, it is intended to at stimulate debate and further ideas.
 If you wish to contribute, please [fork this proposal](http://prose.io/#harlantwood-net/the-project/edit/master/An-Open-Source-Budget-for-an-Autonomous-Distributed-Web.md), changing it in any way you see fit to create a better version.

-Three Year _Ideal_ Project Budgets
+Three Year Project Budgets (Ideal)
 ----------------------------------

 - $30M - [Personal Cloud](https://github.com/airships/zephyr/wiki/Personal-Clouds)